 Wheatgrass juice is a popular health drink.
 It is thought to benefit health only when fresh and taken on an empty stomach immediately after being mixed.
-But there is no research to date that supports this.
+But there is no research to support this.

 In foods and beverages, wheatgrass extracts are used as a flavoring component.